 Following a short stint in political journalism, Richard spent four years at Leaders’ Quest, a social enterprise that specialises in experiential learning and business transformation.
 He has a BA in history from Durham University and a Masters in US history from Oxford, where he specialised in the evolution of progressive political philosophy between 1880 and 1920 – a period when, like today, the future of capitalism hung in the balance and a new social contract between business, society and government was called for.

-Outside of work, Richard’s interests include reading, writing (he has his own blog), travel, cricket (mostly watching rather than playing these days) and opera (ditto).
+Outside of work, Richard’s interests include reading, writing, travel, cricket (mostly watching rather than playing these days) and opera (ditto).

 Richard’s Superpower: Curiosity